The Meaning of Jacob Wrestling with God [Genesis 32:22-32]

 Jacob’s Hip

-To remind Jacob that His will is sovereign, God finally dislocates his hip to end the match.
+To remind Jacob that His will is sovereign, God finally dislocates the hip socket of Jacob to end the match.
 Ouch!

-Jacob’s limp lasted his entire life.
+Jacob’s limp lasted for the rest of his life.
 What a reminder that he needed to surrender and trust in God every day!

 Pin me for later!